 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Luxembourg to Paris without having to change trains.
-There are 5 direct trains from Luxembourg to Paris.
+There are 5 direct trains from Luxembourg to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Luxembourg to Paris cover a distance of around 178 miles (287 km) during the journey.